caleb531/open-conference-url/README.md

 `teams.microsoft.com`).
 However, you can also match all subdomains via the asterisk character (`*`) as a wildcard (e.g. `*.zoom.us`).

-### calendar_names
+### Calendar Names

-The `calendar_names` option is a comma-separated list of calendar names on your local system for which to fetch events.
+A comma-separated list of calendar names on your local system for which to fetch events.
 If you leave this field blank, then the workflow will implicitly fetch check all calendars for event data.

-### event_time_threshold_mins
+### Time Threshold

-The `event_time_threshold_mins` is an integer representing the number of minutes before/after a meeting.
+An integer representing the number of minutes before/after a meeting.
 If an event is within this duration of time (relative to the system's current time), it will be displayed in Alfred's results.

 For example, a value of `30` will mean the workflow will only show events whose start time was within the last 30 minutes *or* whose start time is within the next 20 minutes.

-### use_direct_zoom
+### Use Direct Zoom Links

-The `use_direct_zoom` option opens Zoom links directly in the Zoom application, bypassing the browser entirely.
+Launches meetings directly in the Zoom application, bypassing your web browser entirely.

-### use_direct_msteams
+### Use Direct Teams Links

-The `use_direct_msteams` option opens Microsoft Teams links directly in the Microsoft Teams application, bypassing the browser entirely.
+Opens Microsoft Teams links directly in the Microsoft Teams application, bypassing your web browser entirely.

 ## Credits